wjakob/nanobind/docs/api_core.rst

       Move constructor

-   .. cpp:function:: const char * what() noexcept
+   .. cpp:function:: const char * what() const noexcept

       Return a stringified version of the exception. nanobind internally normalizes the exception and generates a traceback that is included as part of this string.
 This can be a relatively costly operation and should only be used if all of this detail is actually needed.

-   .. cpp:function:: bool matches(handle exc) noexcept
+   .. cpp:function:: bool matches(handle exc) const noexcept

       Checks whether the exception has the same type as `exc`.